qemu/qemu/docs/system/deprecated.rst

 to distinguish which model QEMU is implementing, the ``raspi2`` and ``raspi3`` machines have been renamed ``raspi2b`` and ``raspi3b``.

+Aspeed ``swift-bmc`` machine (since 6.1)
+''''''''''''''''''''''''''''''''''''''''

+This machine is deprecated because we have enough AST2500 based OpenPOWER machines.
+It can be easily replaced by the ``witherspoon-bmc`` or the ``romulus-bmc`` machines.

 Device options
 --------------